LukeGrahamLandry/franca/examples/import_c/README.md

 - removed support for x87 80-bit long doubles
 - convert static variables to a struct explicitly passed around so you can have multiple compilation contexts at the same time.
 - (temporarily) removed support for: thread locals, atomics, `_Alignas`
+- simplify preprocessor by tracking a stack of disabled macros instead of storing a hideset on each token
+- optimize handling of large zero initialized static arrays
+- fixed sizeof to ignore flexible array member
+- export to the franca compiler's type/function data structures so you don't need to manually write bindings to c libraries.
+(WIP. for demos, see `examples/bf/c_source.fr` and `examples/view_image.fr`).
+- optionally use the franca calling convention (passing a hidden environment pointer)

 ## Chibicc License